segmentstream-com/segmentstream-com.github.io/_docs/integrations/google-adwords.md

 ### <a name="introduction"></a>Introduction
 ------
-With the help of SegmentStream, you can fully integrate the Google Adwords Dynamic Remarketing Module with your site.
+With the help of SegmentStream, you can fully integrate the Google Ads Dynamic Remarketing Module with your site.

 [Google integration guide](https://support.google.com/tagmanager/answer/6106009?hl=en#OneTagPerFunnel)

-To configure the Adwords integration:
+To configure the Google Ads integration:
 1. Log in to the [segmentstream.com](https://admin.segmentstream.com/) website and go to the integration management panel
-2. Go to the "Integration" tab and click on the block with the Adwords logo.
+2. Go to the "Integration" tab and click on the block with the Google Ads logo.
 3. In the opened panel - configure the integration.
 ![](/img/integrations.googleadwords.1.png)
 <br />